LineaLabs/lineapy/rfcs/0001-imports.md

 or `y = __import('x.y').y` dependinh on whether `y` is currently present as an attribute of the `x` module or whether its a submodule.

 Should this information be in "the graph"?
 Part of the confusion here stems from the fact that our graph is a static construct, whereas in reality the "graph" for a program evolves as we learn more information about it.
 Right now we have to draw a (somewhat arbitrary) line in the sand about what we represent at the graph level, and what we handle at runtime.

+---

+Grumbling aside, if we try to draw out some design constraints for our current system they could be:

+1. Use as much runtime information as possible to compute the graph, given that you know the runtime information is consistant regardless of the environment.
+This means if we know at runtime that `x` is a submodule of `y`, then we can build into the graph that `from y import x` should do an import of `y.x` before calling the `getattr`.